ngocthachnguyen98/SDO-Assignment-2/README.md

 * Secondly it will generate `/vars/external_vars.yml` with the database endpoint, username and password for overriding environment variables from the `playbook.yml`

-* Lastly it will run `playbook.yml`
+* Lastly it will execute `playbook.yml`

+---

 ### Ansible Playbook

 The playbook will go a number of steps in order to deploy the application

 **1. Check if the release file of the app exists** When run for the first time, the application release file `TechTestApp_v.0.6.0_linux64.zip` will be stored at `/temp` on the EC2 remote host.
-We want to check at this location whether the file has already been downloaded
+We want to check at this location whether the file has already been downloaded.

 ```
 - name: 1.
 Check if the release file of the app exists
   stat:
     path: /tmp/TechTestApp_v.0.6.0_linux64.zip
   register: release_file
-- debug:
-    var: release_file.stat.exists
 ```

-**2. Download app release to EC2 instance to tmp directory** If the release file already exists at `/temp`, this step will be skipped.
-If not, the file will be downloaded
+**2. Download app release to EC2 instance to tmp directory** If the release file already exists at `/tmp`, this step will be skipped.
+If not, the file will be downloaded.

 ```
 - name: 2.
 Download app release to EC2 instance to tmp directory
   become: yes
   get_url:
-    url: "https://github.com/servian/TechTestApp/releases/download/v.0.6.0/TechTestApp_v.0.6.0_linux64.zip" # local path to release file
+    url: "https://github.com/servian/TechTestApp/releases/download/v.0.6.0/TechTestApp_v.0.6.0_linux64.zip" # path to release file
     dest: /tmp
     mode: '0644'
   when: not release_file.stat.exists
   register: download_result
-- debug:
-    var: download_result
 ```

 **3. Check if the app directory exists**
 The path where the application is installed is `/etc/app`.
-Therefore, we want to check if the application is already installed (unzipping the realease file) at this location
+Therefore, we want to check if the application is already installed (unzipping the realease file) at this location.

 ```
 - name: 3.
 Check if the app directory exists
   stat:
     path: /etc/app
   register: app_dir
-- debug:
-    var: app_dir.stat.exists
 ```

 **4. Create app directory if it does not exist**
 If the `app` directory already exists, this step will be skipped.
-If not, we create the `app` directory for the application installation coming in later step
+If not, we create the `app` directory for the application installation coming in later step.

 ```
 - name: 4.
 Create app directory if it does not exist